You can contact support by email at support AT cs DOT usfca DOT edu

 A: If you enter your password incorrectly more than three (3) times, your IP address will get banned from stargate.
 This is done to reduce the number of brute-force attempts to break into your account, of which we are seeing thousands a day.
 If this happens to you, please e-mail email@example.com with your IP address, as reported by http://whatismyip.host/, and we will unban you.

 A: As a CS student, you can make use of any machine in the following labs: Harney 148 (Kudlick classroom), Harney 413 (PC Lab running Ubuntu), CSI G12

-A: In 99% of the cases, this is due to your account being over quota. (i.e. you are using up too much disk space or you have too many files.)
+A: In some cases, this is due to your account being over quota. (i.e. you are using up too much disk space or you have too many files.)
 Even though you cannot login in GUI mode, you can still login in text mode (or using ssh) and delete files.
 Boot into Linux, press CTRL-ALT-F1, and type in your user name and password.
 (Or ssh into stargate.)
 If you are able to get in, see the response to the question about student quotas below, and follow the directions to check how much disk space you are currently using.
 If your quota is full, delete some files and try to login again in GUI mode.
 If your quota is not full and you still can't login, contact support.

 Q: How can I reboot HR 148 (Kudlick) machines?

 A: You can reboot them over the web at the following link: https://www.cs.usfca.edu/kudlick.
 Use your CS username and password to log in.
 This will also turn on a machine if it has been turned off.